-Figure 4-1: Location Map - Cape Spencer Project.
+Figure 4.1: Location Map - Cape Spencer Project.

-Figure 4-2: Mineral Claim Map - Cape Spencer Project.
+Figure 4.2: Mineral Claim Map - Cape Spencer Project

-4.1.1 Review of Option Agreement by Mercator
+4.1.2 Review of Option Agreements

-Agreement terms summarized above were provided by ExploreCo and Mercator did not otherwise review, confirm or validate any terms or conditions of the option agreement for purposes of this Report.
-However, at the effective date of the Report Mercator had no reason to question agreement information provided by ExploreCo.
+Agreement terms summarized above were provided by 2647102 Ontario Inc. and the QP did not otherwise review, confirm or validate any terms or conditions of the option agreement for purposes of this Technical Report.
+However, at the effective date of the Technical Report the QP had no reason to question agreement information provided by 2647102 Ontario Inc.

-4.1.2 Status of Claims at Effective Date of Report
+4.1.3 Status of Claims at Effective Date of Report

-ExploreCo advised that all claims pertinent to this Report were in good standing at the effective date of the Report.
-Mercator did not independently verify this assertion but had no reason to question it.
+2647102 Ontario Inc. advised that all claims pertinent to this Technical Report were in good standing at the Effective Date and Amended Report Date of this Technical Report.
+The QP did not independently verify this assertion but had no reason to question it.